-The Hawaiian Homes Commission Act, 1920 as amended was established by Prince Johah Kūhiō Kalaniana'ole with the vision of returning native Hawaiians to their lands in order to preserve their values, traditions, and culture.
-Through this Act, approximately 200,000 acres of ceded lands were set aside to be held in a land trust for the use and benefit of native Hawaiians of 50 percent or more Hawaiian blood.
+Through the Hawaiian Homes Commission Act, 1920 as amended, approximately 200,000 acres of ceded lands were set aside to be held in a land trust for the use and benefit of native Hawaiians of 50 percent or more Hawaiian blood.
+The Act was established by Prince Jonah Kūhiō Kalaniana'ole with the vision of returning native Hawaiians to their lands in order to preserve their values, traditions, and culture.

 This Resources Management Plan provides a vision and guide for lands held under the Hawaiian Homes Land Trust located within the ahupua'a of Kamā'oa-Pu'u'eo, Ka'ū District, island of Hawai'i.
-Unlike other state agencies such as the Department of Land and Natural Resources (DLNR) that has the responsibility to protect and manage lands held in public trust, the Department of Hawaiian Home Lands (DHHL) has the responsibility to manage trust lands for the betterment of native Hawaiian beneficiaries1.
+Unlike other state agencies such as the Department of Land and Natural Resources (DLNR) that has the responsibility to protect and manage lands held in public trust, the Department of Hawaiian Home Lands (DHHL) has the responsibility to manage trust lands for the betterment of native Hawaiian beneficiaries2.